werf/werf/docs/documentation/_includes/reference/cli/werf_helm_list.md

   -m, --max=256
             maximum number of releases to fetch
       --offset=0
-            next release name in the list, used to offset from start value -o, --output=table
+            next release index in the list, used to offset from start value -o, --output=table
             prints the output in the specified format.
 Allowed values: table, json, yaml --pending=false